e-mny/MLDA_DocDiagx/README.md

 ## Acknowledgments

-- Special thanks to all team members and contributors.
+- Special thanks to Team BabyBoss.
 - Inspired by global health initiatives and advancements in AI for healthcare.